 AMD Ryzen 5 3600

 CPU: AMD Ryzen 5 3600.

 This speedy processor from AMD looks great with a bright silver casing and the AMD Ryzen logo front and center.
-It comes with a large black fan to ensure that temperatures stay as cool as possible.
+It comes with a stock cooler to ensure that temperatures stay as cool as possible.

-The AMD Ryzen 5 3600 CPU takes advantage of six cores with 12 processing threads to give you amazing processing speeds, even when running multiple programs.
+The AMD Ryzen 5 3600 CPU takes advantage of six cores and 12 threads to give you amazing processing speeds, even when running multiple programs.
 You can get upwards of 100 frames per second on some of the biggest games on the market.

 The AMD Wraith Stealth cooling system is going to make sure that temperatures stay as low as they can, with a maximum of 95-degrees celsius.

 AMD has made this CPU fully unlocked which means that you can overclock this bad boy with speeds up to 4.2GHz.
 With that kind of processing power, there isn’t much you won’t be able to do.

 With the AMD Ryzen 5 3600x, you are also going to get 35MB of game cache for even better performance in all of your games.

 This CPU from AMD uses PCIe 4.0 and is compatible with AM4 sockets, so it will work with all the latest components.

 Inside our gaming PC build for under $2000, you’ll find a much better CPU that has performance suited for games that demand a lot of processing power.